Special Needs Provision

 Special Educational Needs and Disability Policy

-SENDCO – Mrs. A. Bruce – Assistant Head teacher
+SENDCO – Mrs. A. Bruce – Deputy Head teacher

 This policy is in keeping with the schools aims, the teaching and learning policy and the policy for educational inclusion.
 This policy has been approved by the staff and governors of the school.

 The Governing body and staff in the school will ensure that all pupils enjoy a broad, balanced and challenging relevant education which is appropriate to their individual abilities, talents and personal qualities.
 Diversity is valued as a rich resource, which supports the learning of all.

 All children receive quality first teaching.

 - Help pupils develop their personalities, skills and abilities.

 - Provide appropriate teaching, which makes learning challenging and enjoyable.

 - Identify and provide for pupils who have special educational needs and additional needs